Board of Directors

 Cindy Gouveia, Director

-Currently serving as the President of the George Brown College Foundation, Cindy is an accomplished leader with over 20 years of management experience in private and public sector.
+Currently serving as the President of the George Brown College Foundation, Cindy (she/her) is an accomplished leader with over 20 years of management experience in private and public sector.
 She is a results-driven individual whose strengths are relationship development and management, formulating optimal strategies, troubleshooting complex problems and bringing together diverse clientele.
 She is an inspiring individual who identifies opportunities where they are least present, is a known problem-solver and an innovative solutions provider.
 She has travelled overseas establishing cross-cultural partnerships, delivering strategic results through sensitivity and respect towards diversity.
 A college graduate, Cindy holds a PhD in higher education from the University of Toronto.
 She also has a Master of Business Administration degree from the University of Guelph.

 Barry Peters, Director